keptn/lifecycle-toolkit/docs-new/docs/getting-started/lifecycle-management.md

 Trigger an on-demand task execution to verify that the job and Pod are working correctly.

-In the following steps we will have Keptn orchestrate this for us automatically.
+In the following steps we have Keptn orchestrate this for us automatically.

 Apply this manifest: